Grapple Apples

 Applications

-Grapple® apples are best suited for fresh eating as their unique flavor is showcased when consumed straight, out-of-hand.
+Grapple® apples have a sweet, tart, and fruity taste suited for fresh and cooked preparations.
+The apples should be washed before use and their grape flavoring will not be removed with washing.
+The flavoring has been infused into the entire flesh of the apple, so washing will not disrupt this taste.
+The apple’s flavor is showcased when consumed straight, out-of-hand.
 The apples can be eaten as a stand-alone snack, served with cheeses, other fruits, and dips on appetizer plates, sliced into green salads, or layered into sandwiches and quesadillas.
-Grapple® apples will also retain some of their flavor when cooked and can be baked into tarts, pancakes, and pies, roasted as a dessert, or dried for extended use.
-Grapple® apples pair well with honey, chocolate, peanut butter, spices such as nutmeg and cinnamon, dried fruit such as raisins or cranberries, and roasted nuts.
-The fresh apples will keep up to one month when stored at room temperature and 2-4 months when kept in cold storage.
+Grapple® apples will also retain some flavor when cooked and can be baked into tarts, pancakes, and pies, roasted as a dessert, or dried for extended use.
+Grapple® apples pair well with honey, chocolate, peanut butter, spices such as nutmeg, cloves, and cinnamon, dried fruit such as raisins or cranberries, and roasted nuts including peanuts, almonds, and walnuts.
+The fresh apples will last up to one month when stored at room temperature and 2 to 4 months when stored in cold storage.

 Ethnic/Cultural Info

-Grapple® apples are given their unique grape flavor by infusing the apples with an artificial grape flavoring known as methyl anthranilate.
-Grape flavoring is one of the most popular flavorings preferred by children, and Grapple® apples were created for children as a healthy snack alternative to candy.
-According to the Grapple® Apple website, grape flavoring, or methyl anthranilate, is FDA and USDA approved and is used in many other food and beverages, including Kool-Aid, juices, soda, chewing gum, and popsicles.
-It has also been reported that the flavoring is found in many common medicines and is used for its fragrance in lotions, cosmetics, and perfumes.
+Grapple® apples were given their distinct grape taste by infusing them with an artificial flavoring known as methyl anthranilate.
+This grape essence is non-toxic and considered a safe food-grade solution.
+Methyl anthranilate was once used as a natural spray to deter birds from stealing fruits from orchards.
+This scent was said to repel birds for up to ten days, protecting fruit harvests.
+Grapple® apples were heavily marketed as a children’s snack alternative to candy.
+According to the Grapple® apple website, grape flavoring, or methyl anthranilate, was FDA and USDA-approved and used in many other food and beverages, including Kool-Aid, juices, soda, chewing gum, and popsicles.
+It has also been reported that the flavoring was found in many common medicines and is used for its fragrance in lotions, cosmetics, and perfumes.

 Geography/History

-Grapple® apples were developed by Todd Synder of C&O Nursery in Wenatchee, Washington State.
-Washington fuji apples and gala apples are used to make Grapple® apples as both varieties have skin that is highly permeable and quickly takes on the grape flavor.
-The apples are first scanned to test for Brix, or sugar levels, using infrared cameras, selecting only the sweetest apples.
-The apples are also checked for size, color, and quality, and are then infused with the artificial grape flavor.
-Once bathed in the grape flavoring, the apples are moved to cold storage, where they further take on their grape flavor.
-Grapple® apples were released to the market in 2011 and are made exclusively by C&O Nursery.
-The apples are distributed in custom packaging and are found at specialty grocers throughout the United States and Canada.
+Grapple® apples are no longer commercially available.
+The brand was developed by Todd Synder, President of Grapple® Fruits LLC and C&O Nursery in Wenatchee, Washington State.
+Washington fuji apples and gala apples were used to make Grapple® apples, and both varieties had highly permeable skin and quickly took on the grape flavor.
+The apples were historically scanned to test for Brix, or sugar levels, using infrared cameras, selecting only the sweetest apples.
+The apples were also checked for size, color, and quality and were then infused with the artificial grape flavor.
+Once bathed in the grape flavoring, the apples were moved to cold storage, where they further absorbed their grape flavor.
+Grapple® apples were released to commercial markets in 2011 and were made exclusively by C&O Nursery.
+The apples were later distributed in custom packaging to specialty grocers throughout the United States and Canada.
+In 2016, the company launched a new line of tart Grapple® apples, but a few years later, production stopped for both types of Grapple® apples.

 Recipe Ideas